Spiral order from orientationally correlated random bonds in classical XY models: Degeneracy of all configurations with ferromagnetic order in the planes

-Let us consider a maximally dense lattice of impurity bonds, i.e., $\mathcal{L}=\Lambda$ with $\Lambda$ the host cubic lattice.
-By comparing the interaction energies of various candidates for ground states we will establish that, in the dense limit, an infinite family of states are degenerate, namely all those in which the Ising degrees of freedom within any $xy$- plane of the cubic lattice are ferromagnetically ordered, however, with a completely arbitrary polarization pattern in the direction perpendicular to the planes,
+Let us consider a maximally dense lattice of impurity bonds, i.e., $\mathcal{L}=\Lambda$, with $\Lambda$ the host cubic lattice.
+By comparing the interaction energies of various candidates for ground states we will establish that, in the dense limit, an infinite family of spin configurations are degenerate.
+These degenerate configurations are such that the Ising degrees of freedom take values that depend solely on the $z$ component of their position $\vv{r}=(x,y,z)$,

-According to Eq.\ (\ref{eq: final effective Ising Hamiltonian}), up to a global constant, the total energy per lattice site of such a configuration is
+Within any $xy-$plane of the cubic lattice the Ising degrees of freedom are ferromagnetically ordered, but they are uncorrelated among different planes.
+According to Eq.~(\ref{eq: final effective Ising Hamiltonian}), up to a global constant, the total energy per lattice site of such a configuration is